 Note: You must assign a score to a particular test case, depending on the difficulty level of the test case.

 - Repeat the steps as illustrated above to add more test cases.

 Defining Test Cases to Validate the Code

-Click Upload to upload the zip file.
+Click on the Upload button to upload the zip file.

-Click Upload as .zip.
+Click on the Upload as .zip button.

 Note: This method is preferred when either the size of input and output is large, or the number of test cases is large.
 The input files in the zip are named input000.txt, input001.txt, and so on.
-The output files are named output000.txt, output001.txt and so on.
+The output files are named output000.txt, output001.txt, and so on.